-- 1. Participation in Olympic/Pan American Games/try-outs. - 2.
-Participation in one national governing body (NGB) sponsored national tournament or international competition - 3.
-Participation in a college audition (Audition when a student-athlete is invited by the college coach to visit the campus and participate in workouts individually or with team members to assess their skills prior to admission.) - 4.
+- 3. Participation in a college audition (Audition when a student-athlete is invited by the college coach to visit the campus and participate in workouts individually or with team members to assess their skills prior to admission.) - 4.
 Participation in clinics offered by a college (Skill development programs that are not used to assess talent or used as a try-out for non-school teams.) - 5.
 Participation in clinics offered by CIAC member schools or other state association member schools. - 6.
 Participation in other clinics approved by the school and that are designed to enhance skill development and not used as a try-out of any nature for selection to a non-school team.

-The following conditions must be met as part of the exceptions #1-6:
+The following conditions must be met as part of the exceptions #3-6:

-- Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time: - The member school coach determines the event does not interfere with any functions of the in-season school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities. - Member schools will inform the CIAC staff of students who are approved to attend.
+- o Each event is limited to one (1) day in duration; - The member school principal must grant permission if there is any loss of school time; - The member school coach determines the event does not interfere with any functions of the in-season school program; - Written consent is given by the school administration and athletic department prior to the student attending such activities. - Member schools will inform the CIAC staff of students who are approved to attend.